 For investors with multiple properties, the impact may be significantly less severe than many headlines suggest.

-If the current interpretation proves correct, portfolios with a mix of positively and negatively geared properties may still be able to offset losses against profits within the portfolio.
+Under the new legislation, portfolios with a mix of positively and negatively geared properties may still be able to offset losses against profits within the portfolio.

 The biggest impact falls on investors who currently rely on rental losses to reduce PAYG income each year.